Thomaswang0822/data_process/README.md

 ### Installing

 * Basically, just clone the repo to each of 2 computers and everything is set.
-* Just make sure don't modify the file structure.
+* Just make sure don't modify the file structure or ANY folder name.

 ### Executing program